✨ Join the Artsydee Creation Club for weekly watercolor & journaling printables

 • Put a teaspoon of coffee in three little containers.

-• Put a teaspoon of water in the first container, 2 tablespoons in the second, and 3 in the third.
+• Put a teaspoon of water in the first container, two tablespoons in the second, and 3 in the third.
 This gives you a nice variation in the tonal value of the coffee.

 • Stir the liquid in each container.